Daniel-Omoaregba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This project focus on shell permission.
-It involve script
+It involves bash script